ruizdurazo/ruizdurazo/notes/on-earth-satellite-images/index.md

 **Prudhoe Bay Oil Field, Alaska, USA**

 One of the largest and most insane oil fields ever.

-Located in the middle of nowhere in the frozen tundra within the Arctic Circle, it is a huge, sprawling network of wells and pipes.
+Prudhoe Bay is located in the middle of nowhere in the frozen tundra within the Arctic Circle, it is a huge, sprawling network of wells and pipelines.

 [https://www.google.com/maps/@70.2730577,-149.2943,23521m](https://www.google.com/maps/@70.2730577,-149.2943,23521m)